3ll3d00d/beqdesigner/docs/ui/preferences.md

 Allows configuration of git repos which are store published beq filters.

-* Directory: the location to which to clone the repo
+* Directory: the location to which downloaded files should be place
-* New Repo: a git repository to add
-* Repos: a list of git repositories which are used by BEQDesigner when merging config files
-* Filter Count: shows how many filters are present in the directory
-* Sync button: click to update the repo to the latest commit

 ### Where are preferences stored?